realA10001986/Dash-Gauges/README.md

 ### Installing Custom & Replacement Audio Files

-Replacements and custom sounds can either be copied to the SD card using a computer, or uploaded through the Config Portal.
+Replacements and custom sounds can either be uploaded through the Config Portal or copied to the SD card using a computer.

 Uploading through the Config Portal works exactly like [installing the sound-pack](#sound-pack-installation); on the main menu, click "Update & Upload".
 Afterwards choose one or more mp3 files to upload using the bottom file selector, and click "UPLOAD".
 The firmware will store the uploaded mp3 files on the SD card.